 The Role of Moisture in Silver Tarnish

-If silver (Ag) is a noble metal naturally resistant to corrosion and oxidation from water, how could moisture have any effect on tarnish?
+If silver (Ag) is a noble metal naturally resistant to corrosion and oxidation, how could moisture have any effect on tarnish?

 Great question!
 Here’s the answer: